-The hugely anticipated sequel to Hank Green's #1 New York Times bestselling debut novel, AN ABSOLUTELY REMARKABLE THING
+The magnificent sequel to Hank Green's #1 New York Times bestselling debut novel, An Absolutely Remarkable Thing

-The statutes disappeared the same way they appeared, in an instant.
+The statues disappeared in an instant.
 While they were on Earth, they caused confusion and destruction without ever lifting a finger.
-Well, that's not exactly true.
-Part of their impact was the untimely death of April May: a young woman who stumbled into their path and named them the Carls, gaining viral fame and putting herself in the middle of an avalanche of conspiracy theories.
+They also contributed to the untimely death of April May: a young woman who stumbled into their path, naming them the Carls and gaining viral fame in an avalanche of conspiracy theories.

-As they each get further down their own paths, a series of clues arrive - mysterious books that seem to predict the future and control the actions of their readers - which seem to suggest April may be very much alive . . .
-But there's a new threat.
-A growing force that wants to control our reality.
+When April's friends try to carry on with their lives, a series of clues arrive - mysterious books that seem to predict the future - and which also seem to suggest April may be very much alive . . .
+But there's a bigger mystery to solve.

 Did the Carls ever really leave us, and what happens if they're here to stay?

-A BEAUTIFULLY FOOLISH ENDEAVOR is a bold and brilliant conclusion that asks whether anyone has the right to change the world forever.
+A Beautifully Foolish Endeavor is a bold and brilliant conclusion that asks whether anyone has the right to change the world.

 Adventurous, witty, and compelling novel, Green delivers sharp social commentary on the power of social media and both the benefits and horrendous consequences that follow when we give too much of ourselves to technology.
 An essential choice for all sf collections [A BEAUTIFULLY FOOLISH ENDEAVOR] - Library Journal (starred review)

-a raucous, boldly inventive tale [A BEAUTIFULLY FOOLISH ENDEAVOR] - Booklist (starred review)
+A raucous, boldly inventive tale [A BEAUTIFULLY FOOLISH ENDEAVOR] - Booklist

 A hopeful read that provides a Black Mirror-like warning of new technology without the heavy feeling of dread [A BEAUTIFULLY FOOLISH ENDEAVOR] - USA Today